+The Attorney General is the chief law enforcement officer of the State of Hawaii.
 The mission of the Department of the Attorney General is to provide excellent legal services to the State of Hawaii by offering advice and counsel to its client agencies, assisting in implementing policy decisions, aiding the core activities of its client agencies, and representing the State and its clients in litigation.
+The scope of the practice is wide and varied.
+The department represents the executive officers of the State of Hawaii, the Governor, the Legislature, the public officers of the State and under certain circumstances employees of the State of Hawaii.
+In addition, the Attorney General administers the Child Support Enforcement Agency, plans and implements crime prevention programs, gathering information and records to support law enforcement, and administers the State's sex offender registration.